How to Lose 14 Pounds In 30 DaysDec 08, 2022

-Not every guy comes to me looking to drop 50-100 pounds.
+Not every guy, over the age of 40, comes to me looking to drop 50-100 pounds.

 Some are much closer to their ideal body.
 Maybe 5-10 pounds away from excellence.